-- Standardized Leader: Falco's arrogant and hot-headed, but talented, Peppy's wise, but his old age is catching up to him, Slippy's reckless and inexperienced, but a genius.
+- Standardized Leader: Falco is arrogant and hot-headed, but talented.
+Peppy is wise, but his old age is catching up to him.
+Slippy is a reckless and inexperienced genius.
 As for Fox, he is just good at what he does, which is leading his team and making sure they perform well.

-- Strong Family Resemblance: Probably the reason James is always shown wearing shades and Fox rarely is — without them, father and son look nearly the same.
+- Strong Family Resemblance: This is probably the reason James is always shown wearing shades and Fox rarely is — without them, father and son look nearly the same.

-- Technicolor Eyes: Fox was shown having brown eyes in the title screen of the original Star Fox, then blue eyes in Itoh's drawings (though inconsistently green or blue in the first chapter), in Star Fox 2, and in Super Smash Bros.
+- Technicolor Eyes: Fox was shown having brown eyes in the title screen of the original game, then blue eyes in the comic,note Star Fox 2, and in Super Smash Bros.
 Melee.
-Since Farewell and Adventures, Fox has had green eyes, except for one promotional Assault artwork where he appears to have both blue and green eyes (fading from one color to the other in the same iris, no less!).
-But since the green eyes became fixed, they have usually been some of the nicest hue of green imaginable.
+Since Farewell and Adventures, Fox has had green eyes, except for one piece of promotional artwork for Assault, where he appears to have blue and green eyes (fading from one color to the other in the same iris, no less!).
+Since the green eyes became fixed, they have usually been some of the nicest hue of green imaginable.
 Green eyes of course exist in reality, but it's not often you see someone with such a penetrating emerald color.